openmrs/openmrs-book-guide/reporting.md

 ### Indicators

-In this chapter, we look at a report that is based onIndicators, and specifically indicators that look at the count of patients in a cohort in a period of time.
+In this chapter, we look at a report that is based on **Indicators**, and specifically indicators that look at the count of patients in a cohort in a period of time.

 ### Parameters and mapping

 Unlike in the OpenMRS Cohort Builder, reports and their underlying queries are intended to be created once, and reused.
 To support this idea, reports and queries usually take parameters.
-For example, a report intended to be run monthly would haveStart Date andEnd Date parameters, and the user would be asked for these when they generate the report.
+For example, a report intended to be run monthly would have **Start Date** and **End Date** parameters, and the user would be asked for these when they generate the report.

 The underlying queries in the report also typically take parameters.
 If the report is going to display the number of patients enrolled in the Child Nutrition Study at the end of a given month, it would need to have an underlying Cohort Query for "patients enrolled in Child Nutrition Study on a date." p;\[/0" +{}hat date would be an Effective Date parameter.

-When the user runs the report, they are asked for aStart Date and anEnd Date, but they are not asked to specify anEffective Date.
+When the user runs the report, they are asked for a **Start Date** and an **End Date**, but they are not asked to specify an **Effective Date**.
 When designing the report, you will need to define how parameters in the underlying queries obtain their values, based on the values provided by the user when running the report.
 This process is called mapping.

 The idea of mapping parameters is complicated.
 The following resources include more information about why it is necessary, and how to do it: